 - 1. The application form must be completed using the Division's online grant application and submitted online by 5:00 pm ET on the application deadline.
-Deadlines and a link to the application form is posted on the Division's web site at http://dos.myflorida.com/historical/grants/small-matching-grants/. - 2.
+Deadlines and a link to the application form are posted on the Division's web site at https://dos.myflorida.com/historical/grants/. - 2.
 At any time prior to the Small Matching review and ranking public meeting, an Applicant Organization may opt to remove an application from further consideration for funding.
 Those applications will be labeled withdrawn and will not be discussed in the public meeting.